phubbard/tgn-whisperer/README.md

 Another good tutorial (via Lobste.rs) [https://makefiletutorial.com/#top](https://makefiletutorial.com)

+Directory [list from StackOverflow](https://stackoverflow.com/questions/13897945/wildcard-to-obtain-list-of-all-directories) ... as one does.

 ### Optional - wordcloud

 I was curious as to how this'd look, so I used the Python wordcloud tool.
 A bit fussy